dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3972: Morality transcends religious affiliation.
+### T3972: Both religious and non-religious people can be moral.

 |Support|
 |---|